-Here at Iskol and Fisk DDS, we are excited to serve our patients.
+Here at the dental office of Iskol and Fisk, DDS, we are excited to serve our patients.
 Our entire staff is dedicated to make sure you have a happy and healthy smile.
 We want you to be proud of your smile so that you are happy to show it off.

 For this reason, we offer the following services:

 Crowns – A tooth can lose its normal shape and size for a variety of reasons.
 A crown covers your tooth to help restore its original shape and size.
 Crowns can also be used to make teeth stronger and look better.
 Crowns have a variety of uses.
 In some cases that require a large filling, there isn’t enough tooth remaining to keep the filling in place.
 A crown can strengthen the tooth and hold the filling.
 Crowns can also protect teeth that are weak, or help fix ones that are broken.
 Discolored or misshaped teeth can be covered by a crown, as can dental implants.

 Bridges – Bridges can solve the issue of missing teeth.
 Similar to dentures, bridges replace gaps in your smile with artificial teeth.
 Bridges can be made from a variety of materials including porcelain, gold, and alloys.
 Bridges can be removable or fixed.
 Removable bridges can be taken out and cleaned by patients, whereas fixed bridges have to be removed by a dentist.
 Bridges can be implanted to the jaw or under the gums.
 With so many options, it is important to consult with your dentist about which type of bridge is best for you.